wxifaras/NL2SQL-Tools/README.md

 # SQL Server Schema Extractor

-A .NET tool for extracting SQL Server database schemas and serializing them to JSON or YAML.
+A .NET library for extracting SQL Server database schemas and serializing them to JSON or YAML.
-Designed for reverse engineering, documentation, and seamless integration with natural language to SQL (NL2SQL) systems powered by large language models (LLMs).
+The primary purpose of the JSON output is to inject the database schema directly into prompts for natural language to SQL (NL2SQL).

 ## Features